verhas/javageci/DOCUGEN.md

 the lines were already numbered.
 In this case the order is fairly obvious.

-In other cases the order may be different.
-We may need to delete certain lines from a code sample and want to number the lines so that the text can reference the individual code lines in the explaination.
-At a different code sample, however we want to number the lines first and then delete the lines that we do not want in the documentation.
-That way the numbering clearly denotes that some of the lines were deleted.
+In other cases the ordering may not be so simple and obvious.
+We may need to delete certain lines from a code sample and want to number the lines so that the text can reference the individual code lines in the explanation.
+In this case numbering comes after the deletetion of certain lines.
+A different code sample, however, needs to number the lines first and then delete the lines that we do not want in the documentation.
+That way the numbering follows the numbering of the original lines in the code sample and it clearly shows in the documentation that some of the lines were deleted.

-The ordering of the execution of the generators is generally up to date to the framework, but generators can decide in which phase they want to run.
+The ordering of the execution of the generators is generally up to the framework, but generators can decide in which phase they want to run.
+The framework executes the generators in multiple phases and it consults each generator in each phase whether it needs execution that phase or not.
+Snippet handling generators nedds execution only in a single phase and they can be configured during their creation that follows the builder pattern

 ## Implemented Snippet Handling Generators